benhowdle89/svgeezy/readme.md

 # SVGeezy
 ### A JavaScript plugin to handle your images in browsers that don't support SVGs

 SVGeezy is in essence, a fallback plugin.
-It allows you to use SVGs for all your assets giving you complete resolution independence.
+It allows you to use SVGs for all your assets, giving you complete resolution independence.

 It checks if the browser supports SVGs, if not, changes the _src_ of the image to a _.png_ instead (or whatever you pass in).